11 Jul What is Recycled Asphalt & How Does It Help the Environment?

 In addition to the significant environmental benefits, recycled asphalt also provides tremendous cost savings for contractors and local governments.
 First, recycled asphalt requires a much lower initial cost.
 This factor remains a major driver for contractors or towns sticking to a budget.

 For example, according AsphaltRecycling.com savings range from $30 to $80 a ton by leveraging reclaimed asphalt.
 Plus, as technology advances, more and more asphalt is capable of turning into RAP.

 “Technology has been steadily advancing the percentage of asphalt that can be recycled, which can further reduce any negative environmental impact asphalt production and use might cause.
 More projects are featuring increased amounts of RAP, meaning there’s less waste, a lower cost, and a higher quality result.”

 Recycling helps the environment, and recycled asphalt is no different.
 In fact, not only is ALL asphalt 100% recyclable, but asphalt remains the most recycled material in North America!

 Approximately 73 million tons of asphalt is recycled within the continent every year.
 This is nearly double the combined amount of recycled paper, glass, aluminum and plastics!
 Plus, every part of asphalt can be recycled.
 All chunks, millings, leftover plant tailings and small amounts of rock, dirt or sand all combine with the mix for a quality product.

 Additionally, new (or virgin) asphalt mixes contain about 10-30% RAP!
 So, for every new production facility, 70-90% of asphalt milled must go somewhere.
 That somewhere is typically a landfill.
-Recycling asphalt means this huge amount of old asphalt, which contains oil-covered aggregate, remains in use.
+Reclaimed asphalt means this huge amount of old asphalt, which contains oil-covered aggregate, remains in use.